myhish/myhish/README.md

 - 👀 I’m interested in ...
 Business Analytics.
 - 🌱 I’m currently learning ...
 MySQL.
 - 💞️ I’m looking to collaborate on ...
 Projects on MySQL
 - 📫 How to reach me ...
-Mahish Ka Kanki on LinkedIn
+Mahish Kanki on LinkedIn
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I will think about it later.
+I work much productively at night

 <!---
 myhish/myhish is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.